mickenordin/gmnd/README.md

 # gMNd
 gMNd is my gemini server, which is written in python.
-Documentation will primarily be supplied via [gemini://mic.ke/gmnd/docs](gemini://mic.ke/gmnd/docs), but if you are not yet able to access content via gemini, here is a quick start guid for your viewing pleasure:
+Documentation will primarily be supplied via [gemini://mic.ke/gmnd/docs](gemini://mic.ke/gmnd/docs), but if you are not yet able to access content via gemini, here is a quick start guide for your viewing pleasure:

 Currently it only serves static files.
 You can build and run it from the supplied Dockerfile if you so whish:
 ```